22 early Presidents Day 2023 clothing and accessory deals to shop now | CNN Underscored

 Nike

-Get up to 40% off new markdowns as well as up to 65% off final finds including tracksuits, shoes, sports bras, hoodies and jackets added to Nike’s Last Chance Sale.
+Get up to 40% off new markdowns as well as up to 65% off final finds including tracksuits, shoes, sports bras, hoodies and jackets with Nike’s Last Chance Sale.

 These innovative shoes blend successful aspects of two other popular models of Nike running shoes: the lightness of Flyknit with the cushioning of Air Max.